dipsuw/data-512-final-project/README.md

 ## Abstract:

-The goal of this project is to find a systematic pattern or trend (using employee data) and provide actionable insights towards enhancing employee retention. **Research Questions**: Following research questions are answered by applying data science techniques on employee data:
+The goal of this project is to find a systematic pattern or trend (using employee data) and provide actionable insights towards enhancing employee retention.
+Following research questions are answered by applying data science techniques on employee data:
  * Question 1: Which employees are most likely to quit?
  * Question 2: What are the reasons for the employees to quit?
  * Question 3: How can a retention plan be created to enrich these employees?